How Do You Prepare HVAC Equipment for a Storm

 After the storm has passed, be sure the system is safe before starting it back up.
 First, make sure there are no signs of damage and clean any debris from around the unit.
 Call R & M Climate Control Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional, turn the heating and cooling system back on right away to help dry the home and limit mold from getting into the equipment or ductwork.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call R & M Climate Control Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call R & M Climate Control Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC equipment in working order all year long.